Consensys/doc.goquorum/docs/tutorials/quorum-dev-quickstart/using-the-quickstart.md

 }
 ```

-where:
+Where:

-* permissionModel - Permission model to be used (v1 or v2).
+* `permissionModel` is the Permission model used (v1 or v2).
-* upgradableAddress- Address of deployed contract PermissionsUpgradable.sol.
+* `upgradableAddress` is the address of the deployed `PermissionsUpgradable.sol `contract.
-* interfaceAddress - Address of deployed contract PermissionsInterface.sol.
+* `interfaceAddress` is the address of the deployed `PermissionsInterface.sol` contract.
-* implAddress - Address of deployed contract PermissionsImplementation.sol.
+* `implAddress` is the address of the deployed `PermissionsImplementation.sol` contract.
-* nodeMgrAddress - Address of deployed contract NodeManager.sol.
+* `nodeMgrAddress` is the address of the deployed `NodeManager.sol` contract.
-* accountMgrAddress - Address of deployed contract AccountManager.sol.
+* `accountMgrAddress` is the address of the deployed `AccountManager.sol` contract.
-* roleMgrAddress - Address of deployed contract RoleManager.sol.
+* `roleMgrAddress` is the address of the deployed `RoleManager.sol` contract.
-* voterMgrAddress - Address of deployed contract VoterManager.sol.
+* `voterMgrAddress` is the address of the deployed `VoterManager.sol` contract.
-* orgMgrAddress - Address of deployed contract OrgManager.sol.
+* `orgMgrAddress` is the address of the deployed `OrgManager.sol` contract.
-* nwAdminOrg - Name of the initial organization to be created as a part of the network boot up
+* `nwAdminOrg` - Name of the initial organization to be created as a part of the network boot up
     with a new permissions model.
 This organization owns all the initial nodes and network
-administrator accounts at the network boot up.
+    administrator accounts at network boot up.
-* nwAdminRole - Role ID to be assigned to the network administrator accounts.
+* `nwAdminRole` - Role ID assigned to the network administrator accounts.
-* orgAdminRole - Role ID to be assigned to the organization administrator account.
+* `orgAdminRole` - Role ID assigned to the organization administrator account.
-* accounts - Initial list of accounts linked to the network administrator organization and assigned
+* `accounts` - Initial list of accounts linked to the network administrator organization and assigned
     the network administrator role.
 These accounts have complete control of the network and can propose
     and approve new organizations into the network.
-* subOrgBreadth - Number of sub-organizations that any organization can have.
+* `subOrgBreadth` - Number of sub-organizations that any organization can have.
-* subOrgDepth - Maximum depth of sub-organization hierarchy allowed in the network.
+* `subOrgDepth` - Maximum depth of the sub-organization hierarchy allowed in the network.

-The last step is to copy the above `permission-config.json` into `data` directory of each GoQuorum node and
+The last step is to copy the above `permission-config.json` into the `data` directory of each GoQuorum node and
 restart the nodes.
-This can be done by running the script
+This can be done by running the script:

 ```bash
 ./scripts/copyAndRestart.sh
 ```

 Once the network starts up you can use the [API methods](../../configure-and-manage/manage/enhanced-permissions.md)
-here to add or remove permissions.
+to add or remove permissions.

-!!! warning
+!!! warning "Important considerations for production"

-    Important Considersations for production - on network initialisation a few things happen:
+    During network initialisation a few things happen:

     * A network admin organization is created with the `nwAdminOrg` name that was specified in the
         `permission-config.json`.
 All nodes which are part of the `static-nodes.json` will be automatically assigned
         to this organization
     * A network admin role is created with the `nwAdminRole` name specified in the `permission-config.json`
     * All accounts given in the `accounts` array of the `permission-config.json` file are assigned the network
         admin role.
 These accounts can propose and approve new organizations in the network.

 ## Use Remix